-Despite the heterogeneity across network scenarios, the method performs well in all simulations.
-Figure A1 shows the simulation results.
-Each Panel presents a different metric as we vary T for each simulated network.
-Panel A shows that for each network, the proportion of zero entries in W_0 correctly estimated as zeros is above 90% even when exploiting a small number of time periods (T=5).
+Despite the heterogeneity across networks, the method performs well in all simulations: Figure A1 shows the simulation results as evaluated using the six metrics described above.
+Panel A shows that for each network, the proportion of zero entries in W_0 correctly estimated as zeros is above 95% even when T=5.
 The proportion approaches 100% as T grows.
 Conversely, Panel B shows the proportion of non-zeros entries estimated as non-zeros is also high for small T. It is above 70% from T=5 for the Erdos-Renyi network, being at least 85% across networks for T=25, and increasing as T grows.
 As discussed above, the Adaptive Elastic Net estimator is better in recovering true zero entries because it is a well-known feature that shrinkage estimators tend to shrink small parameters to zero.

 Panels C and D show that for each simulated network, the mean absolute deviation between estimated and true networks for \hat{W} and $\hat{\Pi}$ falls quickly with T and is close zero for large sample sizes.
-Finally, Panels E and F show that biases in the endogenous and exogenous social effects parameters, $\hat{\rho}$ and $\hat{\gamma}$, also fall quickly in T. The fact that biases are not zero is as expected for small T, being analogous to well-known results for autoregressive time series models.25 choices and richening up the structure of shocks across nodes.
-We also demonstrate the gains from using the Adaptive Elastic Net GMM estimator over alternative estimators, such as the Adaptive Lasso estimator and OLS.
+Finally, Panels E and F show that biases in the endogenous and exogenous social effects parameters, $\hat{\rho}$ and $\hat{\gamma}$, also fall in T (we do not report the bias in $\hat{\beta}$ since it is close to zero for all T).
+The fact that biases are not zero is as expected for small T, being analogous to well-known results for autoregressive time series models.35